cleveland-metroparks/GIS-Update/README.md

 ## India

 ### Flights:
++ Williams property in Brecksville and Uthoff Property in Hinckley/Sent video to interested parties and Brandon for editing
++ Request from Eric H. to help CM Police Dispatch get aerial imagery of key sites across some of our reservations
++ Wild Winter Lights/Winter Riverfest Requests
-+ Wendy Park update flights
++ Wendy and Green Roof maintenance flights
-+ Gordon Park green roof update flights
-+ Lake Isaac flight for Valerie in NR; working on processing

 ### Infrastructure:
-+ Updated and patched all the servers
++ Update and maintain servers
-+ Recertified dev1 server
-+ Created tutorial video (see attached) with instructions for NR staff to generate a doc as a first step to providing them access to the land protection server
++ Reviewing using parallel-ssh to simultaneously update servers
-+ Continuing coordination with NR to provide access to the land protection server
++ Almost everyone in NR now has access to the Land Protection Server

 ### Programming:
-+ Working with Pat on learning ML esp. as it relates to image processing
++ Working through Fastai material
-+ Continuing programming practice through online courses
++ Working through Python materials

-### Misc:
+# Misc:
-+ Coordinated Stats Lunch
-+ Sent over Brighton Park imagery to Kristen Zeiber who is working with Kelly on the CUDC project
-+ Studying for FAA Part 107 recertification test in Oct.
++ Followed up with Andrew Bishop about CVNP data/Revisiting UAS applications in conservation
-+ Prepping to lead ODM workshop Oct.
-16th
++ Prepping for UN workshop Nov.
+23 and Nov.
+24th

 ## Stephen